nothinktank/100-days-of-code/log.md

 **Today's Progress**: DOM manipulation lessons

 **start assignment, stuck on custom events.
-**Thoughts**
+### Day 57: April 28, Sunday (% complete: 87)

+**Today's Progress**: DOM manipulation and events lessons

+**started on additional resources, but got bored and couldnt finish, should come back to it later **Thoughts**
 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)